himynameisoleg/himynameisoleg-gatsby/src/content/Using data-⁎ Custom Attributes for style agnostic Unit Tests.md

 const submitButton = wrapper.find('[data-test="submitButton"]');
 ```

-Now, if we ever need to go back and update the id on th e submit we can rest assured it will not break any unit tests unnecessarily.
+Now, if we ever need to go back and update the id on the submit we can rest assured it will not break any unit tests unnecessarily.